 Eating fiber-containing foods—especially nuts—during adolescence may significantly lower the risk of developing potentially precancerous fibrocystic breast disease (fibroadenomas).

 Harvard also found that fiber and nut consumption was associated with a significantly longer lifespan in women.
 See What Women Should Eat to Live Longer.
-Soy consumption during adolescence also seems particularly protective.
-See Thursday's video Why Do Asian Women Have Less Breast Cancer?.
-The reference to the Black Women’s Health Study was referring to Friday's video-of-the-day Preventing Breast Cancer By Any Greens Necessary.
+Soy consumption during adolescence also seems particularly protective; see Why Do Asian Women Have Less Breast Cancer?
+The reference to the Black Women’s Health Study refers to Preventing Breast Cancer By Any Greens Necessary.
 What effect might even just a few weeks on a diet full of plants have on breast cancer cell growth?
-See Answer to the Pritikin Puzzle.
+See The Answer to the Pritikin Puzzle.
 Don’t nuts make you fat, though?
-You’d be surprised—see Nuts and Obesity: The Weight of Evidence.
+You’d be surprised; see Nuts and Obesity: The Weight of Evidence.

 If you’re thinking, wait, wasn’t this yesterday’s video?
-Alas, in 2013 I’m dropping down to just new videos every Monday, Wednesday, and Friday--see my email newsletter this morning (and feel free to subscribe if you haven't already).
+Alas, in 2013 I’m dropping down to new videos only every Monday, Wednesday, and Friday; see my email newsletter this morning.